beautiful-code/aindia/README.md

 ## About

-“Adopt India” is to connect people who are socially responsible and to support and encourage civic participation in solving social issues.  http://adoptindia.org/
+Social Quora is to connect people who are socially responsible and to support and encourage civic participation in solving social issues.  http://adoptindia.org/

 ## Developer Notes